TEIC/website/src/activities/council/reports.md

 The Council submits a brief written report to Consortium Members at its annual meeting.

+* [2025 report](tei-council-annual-report-AGM-2025/ "2025 report") (also included in the Annual General Meeting report in slide presentation at the TEI Conference in Kraków)
+* [2024 report](tei-council-annual-report-AGM-2024/ "2024 report") (also included in the Annual General Meeting report in a slide presentation at the TEI Conference in Buenos Aires)
 * 2023 report (included in the [Annual General Meeting report)](/news/2023/09/24/tei-annual-members-meeting-report/)
 * 2017 \- 2022 reports (combined with Annual General Meeting reports in slide presentations)
 * [2016 report](/Vault/CouncilReports/2016_TEI_Council_Report.pdf "2016 report") (PDF)